tamersp25/docs/src/pages/architecture-overview.md

 asset.
 Note this is the only application where the entire original source file resides.

-Discovery and Collections are designed to display "Mentions" i.e. the aperture that contains a specific search item found, with 30 second of media before and after the item in question (whether a text word or phrase,
+Discovery and Collections are designed to display "Mentions" (i.e. the aperture that contains a specific search item found) with 30 seconds of media before and after the item in question (whether a text word or phrase, face, object, location, logo, etc).

+## 6\.
+Search Functionality
+Veritone search intelligence provides a rich set of flexible features that allow users to intuitively search and quickly find the content they’re looking for.
+The search framework performs application-specific querying against an organization’s private and public indexes to find data based on specific criteria.
+Our advanced search algorithm supports global free-text and filtered searching and delivers high-quality matches in results for even the most complicated queries.
+Veritone search features include:

+- Searches by keyword, phrase, multiple words in any order, ignored words, date range, and more.
+- Autocomplete suggests results as a user searches for content.
+- Faceted search options refine results by attributes such as watchlists, faces, locations, objects, and tags.
+- Result ranking logic returns the most relevant results by default or can be fine-tuned for specific queries.